 The introduction and proliferation of the tamarisk leaf beetle for the biological control of tamarisk, starting in 2001, has initiated landscape-scale compositional shifts in riparian vegetation communities and altered habitat conditions.
 Tamarisk leaf beetle populations in the MRG have increased from 2015 through 2019, with overall effects on tamarisk-dominated habitat for riparian species.
-This increase is mainly due the presence of the Northern tamarisk leaf beetle (Diorhabda carinulata), which arrived in 2012, and the Subtropical tamarisk leaf beetle (Diorhabda sublineata), which ranged into New Mexico from Texas in 2015.
+This increase is mainly due the presence of the Northern tamarisk leaf beetle (Diorhabda carinulata), which arrived in 2012, and the Subtropical tamarisk leaf beetle (Diorhabda carinulata), which arrived in 2015.
 The biocontrol of tamarisk may result in a reduction of habitat and the subsequent population decline of the SWFL and YBCU.
 Moreover, reductions in tamarisk vegetative cover may result in increased Russian olive abundance, which brings additional management problems.